pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

     int main(int, char**)
     {
-        ChdirBesideAssetsFolder();
+        // This call is specific to the ImGui Bundle interactive manual
+        // In a standard application, you could write:
+        //         HelloImGui::SetAssetsFolder("my_assets"); // By default, HelloImGui will search inside "assets" ChdirBesideAssetsFolder();

         constexpr double pi = 3.1415926535897932384626433;
         std::vector<double> x, y1, y2;
         for (double _x = 0; _x < 4 * pi; _x += 0.01)